20th Television

-20th Television, Inc. (formerly known as TCF Television Productions, Inc., 20th Century-Fox Television and 20th Century Fox Television) is the television studio arm of 20th Century Studios, owned by Disney Television Studios, a division of the Disney Entertainment business segment of the Walt Disney Company.
-It was founded on March 15, 1949.
-Productions from this company are distributed on/in home media formats by Walt Disney Studios Home Entertainment through the 20th Century Home Entertainment banner.
+20th Television, Inc. (also referred to as 20th Century Television; formerly known as TCF Television Productions, Inc., 20th Century-Fox Television and 20th Century Fox Television) is an American television production company owned by Disney Television Studios, a division of the Disney Entertainment business segment of the Walt Disney Company.
+Founded on March 15, 1949, productions from this company are distributed on/in home media formats by Walt Disney Studios Home Entertainment through the 20th Century Home Entertainment banner.

-20th Television was part of the majority of 21st Century Fox's assets acquired by Disney in 2019.
-On August 10, 2020, when Disney dropped the "Fox" word from the names of the acquired 21st Century Fox assets to avoid brand confusion with Fox Corporation, the company's current name was adopted, and subsequently started to use it for the copyright of 20th Television and 20th Television Animation productions on December 4.
-20th Television has been ABC's flagship television production arm since the closure of ABC Signature on October 1, 2024.
+20th Television was the television arm of 20th Century Fox and was part of the majority of 21st Century Fox's assets acquired by Disney in 2019.
+On August 10, 2020, Disney dropped the "Fox" word from the names of the acquired 21st Century Fox assets to avoid brand confusion with Fox Corporation; the company's current name was adopted, and subsequently started to use it for the copyright of 20th Television and 20th Television Animation productions on December 4, 2020.
+Disney Television Studios and 20th Television have both been ABC's flagship television production arms since the closure of ABC Signature on October 1, 2024.